NikDaStick/NikolasMargaritisBlueStamp/index.md

 <br>
 ## Next Steps
-My next steps are to implement the ball tracking mechanism of the robot and move towards the ball when it detects one.
+My next steps are to implement modifications to the robot such as adding an LCD screen to display how far the ball is.

 <br>
 ## Code